nlenzen/steve_multimodal/README.md

 ### Training the audio prior

 ## Generating gameplay video conditioned on audio
-1. In the parent_dir directory create a new directory using `mkdir audio_prompts`
+The audio prompts used in our experiments can be found in the directory `audio_prompts`.
-2. Place the audio prompts in the form of `.wav` files in this folder.
+1. To use you own audio prompts, place the them in the form of `.wav` files in this folder.
 For organization, the directory can have one layer of subdirectories in which the `.wav` files can be placed.
-3. Start the generation by running `python steve_multimodal/steve_interfaces/interface_run_agent.py` inside `parent_dir`.
+2. Start the generation by running `python steve_multimodal/steve_interfaces/interface_run_agent.py` inside `parent_dir`.
 This will generate a gameplay video for each audio prompt in the `audio_prompts` directory.

-4. To run an interactive session run `python steve_multimodal/steve_interfaces/interface_interactive.py` inside `parent_dir`.
+3. To run an interactive session run `python steve_multimodal/steve_interfaces/interface_interactive.py` inside `parent_dir`.
 Here you can specify a path to an audio prompt by clicking inside the video window and entering it into the console.